NEW ZEALAND MAORI NECKLACE

 HEI TIKI ARIKI

-The Hei Tiki Ariki is a commanding and powerful piece, expertly hand carved from cattle bone.
+The Hei Tiki Ariki is a commanding and powerful piece that has been expertly hand carved.
 Standing tall at 85mm and wide at 50mm, this pendant boasts expert craftsmanship with hand-carved details and intricate Paua Shell inlays for the eyes.
 Depicted in a warrior pose with tongue out and hands on thighs, this pendant is a symbol of strength and leadership.
 As the Maori term Ariki signifies a high chief, lord, leader, or first-born in a high ranking family, this pendant is a fitting tribute to your own strength and authority.
 Whether you are a collector of Polynesian art or simply appreciate unique and powerful jewelry, this pendant is a must-have.

 In Maori culture, the term Ariki refers to a high chief, lord, leader, or the first-born in a high ranking family.
 These individuals held a significant position in Maori society and were often responsible for making important decisions for their community.
 They were also seen as a source of wisdom and guidance, and were expected to uphold the values and traditions of their culture.